Hip and Knee Pain Relief

 Do sharp pains in your hip make it difficult to get up in the mornings, move about during the day, and lie back down at night?
 Are your knees feel painful or even feel as if they may buckle underneath you without warning?
 Hip joint pain and knee pain can seriously interfere with your life, especially if you are dealing with both.
 Whichever may be hurting you, physical therapy can help you get to the root of your problem safely and comfortably without the need for harmful drugs or surgery.

 Why do I have hip joint pain and/or knee pain?

-Hip and knee pains can be experienced together or separately, but it is important to note that as the old saying goes, your knee bone is connected to your hip bone, therefore what happens with one, affects the other.
+Hip and knee pains can be experienced together or separately, but it is important to note that, as the old saying goes, your knee bone is connected to your hip bone.
+Therefore what happens with one affects the other.
 Your hip is a ball-and-socket joint that works to support the weight of your upper body, relying on multiple muscles and tissues to keep it mobile and stable so it can function properly.
 Your knee is a hinge joint, confined to forward-and-backward motions.
-Individually, your knees support more weight than the hips, 6 times your body weight when doing a squat.
+Individually, your knees support more weight than the hips, six times your body weight when doing a squat.
 Proper movement of both your hip and knees allows complicated motions giving you the ability to stand, walk, run, and dance without falling over.

 What causes hip and knee pain?

 Many times, the hips and knees suffer the same diseases, disorders, and injuries.
 For example, overuse injuries such as tendinitis and chronic muscle strain are common in both the hips and knees because both joints are constantly in use.
 They are also subject to acute injuries, such as sprains, strains, and dislocation.